pillforge/documentation/source/Wireless.rst

 .. image:: Wireless.jpg

-The CC2650 is a wireless MCU that consists of a 2.4 GHz radio and a high-performance ARM CPU.
+The IC of the Wireless Module is the CC2650, which is a wireless MCU that consists of a 2.4 GHz radio and a high-performance ARM CPU.

 Many MCR applications require a wireless